mindspore-ai/docs/docs/mindelec/docs/source_en/incremental_learning.md

 The Physics-Informed Neural Networks (PINNs) is unable to solve parametric Partial Differential Equations (PDEs).
 When the parameters of PDEs (dielectric constants) change, the PINNs method needs to retrain a new neural network and it increases the total solving time.

-This tutorial focuses on how to use Physics-Informed Auto-Decoder (PIAD) based on the MindElec toolkit to solve the parametric Maxwell’s equations with incremental training, which reduces the training time significantly.
+This tutorial focuses on how to use Physics-Informed Auto-Decoder (PIAD) based on the MindSpore Elec toolkit to solve the parametric Maxwell’s equations with incremental training, which reduces the training time significantly.

 > This current sample is for Ascend 910 AI processor.
 You can find the complete executable code at
 > <https://gitee.com/mindspore/mindscience/tree/master/MindElec/examples/physics_driven/incremental_learning>